Buddha-nature: Nyingma

+Mipham Rinpoche, the most authoritative figure in modern Nyingma, adopted a view of buddha-nature as the unity of appearance and emptiness, relating it to the descriptions of the ground in Dzogchen as outlined by Longchenpa.
+This ground is said to be primordially pure (ka dag) and spontaneously present (Ihun grub).
+In Dzogchen, buddha nature, which is equated with the basis (gzhi) of all phenomena, is often explained as the unity of "primordial purity" (Wylie: ka dag) and "natural perfection" or "spontaneous presence" (lhun grub).
+(Note: The three aspects of the basis in Dzogchen, the empty essence, the spontaneously present nature, and the compassionate resonance, are considered indivisible and are iconographically represented by the Gankyil.)
+The Nyingma commentary of Ju Mipham upon the Ratnagotravibhaga from a Dzogchen viewpoint has been rendered into English by Duckworth (2008).

-According to Mipham, buddha-nature was neither [1] truly established, [2] a mere emptiness, nor [3] an impermanent and conditioned entity.
+According to Mipham, buddha-nature is neither [1] truly established, [2] a mere emptiness, nor [3] an impermanent and conditioned entity.
 In this way, he distinguished his unique position on buddha-nature from those of the Jonang, Gelug, and Sakya; which correspond respectively to the first, second, and third positions.
-Moreover, as Mipham's commentator Bötrül points out, for Mipham, buddha-nature was neither established from the point of view of ultimate valid cognition, nor was it posited merely from the point of view of the mistaken perception of ordinary beings.
-Mipham instead held that buddha-nature was established by a conventional valid cognition of pure vision.
+Moreover, as Mipham's commentator Bötrül points out, for Mipham, buddha-nature is neither established from the point of view of ultimate valid cognition, nor is it posited merely from the point of view of the mistaken perception of ordinary beings.
+Mipham instead held that buddha-nature is established by a conventional valid cognition of pure vision.

 The modern Nyingma scholars Khenchen Palden Sherab (1938–2010) and Khenpo Tsewang Dongyal (born 1950), emphasise that the essential nature of the mind (the buddha-nature) is not a blankness, but is characterized by wonderful qualities and a non-conceptual perfection that is already present and complete, it's just obscured and we fail to recognize it.